Second-harmonic imaging microscopy for time-resolved investigations of transition metal dichalcogenides: Introduction

-The energy alignment of TMDC heterostructures~\cite{Komsa13prb, Kang13apl, Chiu15natcomm, Ozcelik16prb, Hill16nl} as well as interlayer charge- and energy-transfer processes~\cite{Lee14natnano, Hong14natnano, Ceballos14acsnano, Rivera15natcomm, Rigosi15nl, Kozawa16nl} are of particular interest in fundamental and applied research.
+TMDC monolayer and heterostructure samples available at the moment are typically smaller than $(100\,\mu m)^2$.
+Furthermore, they usually exhibit considerable spatial inhomogeneity due to intrinsic defects within the layers or extrinsic inhomogeneity such as substrate roughness, interlayer bubbles or impurities.
+Therefore, it is particularly important to utilize appropriate imaging techniques for their exploration.
+The energy alignment of TMDC heterostructures~\cite{Komsa13prb, Kang13apl, Chiu15natcomm, Ozcelik16prb, Hill16nl} as well as interlayer charge- and energy-transfer processes~\cite{Lee14natnano, Hong14natnano, Ceballos14acsnano, Rivera15natcomm, Rigosi15nl, Kozawa16nl,Zhu17nl, Merkl19natmat} are of particular interest in fundamental and applied research.
 Due to the Van-der-Waals coupling, arbitrary layer stacking is possible.
 Rotational misfit between two TMDC monolayers of a layered structure results in a corresponding rotation of the hexagonal Brillouin zones of the two layers leading to momentum-mismatched interlayer excitations.
-Therefore, the stacking influences charge and energy transfer and therby the performance of the device.
-It has been shown that the interlayer coupling of homo-stacked layers depends considerably on the respective stacking angles~\cite{Liu14natcomm, Zheng15, Akashi15, Yeh16nl} and the same should hold for the coupling of hetero-bilayers~\cite{Heo15natcomm, Yu15prl, Jin15prb1, Wang16natcomm}.
-Indeed, a distinct difference in the exciton dynamics of coherently and randomly stacked heterostructures has been observed~\cite{Heo15natcomm}.
-However, most of the present time-resolved studies on TMDC heterostructures do not discuss the stacking of their materials at all.
-Furthermore, some studies report explicitly that their results do not depend on the relative orientation between the individual monolayers in the heterostructure~\cite{Rigosi15nl, Wang16acsnano}.
+Therefore, the stacking influences charge and energy transfer and thereby the performance of the device.
+It has been shown that the interlayer coupling of homo-stacked layers depends considerably on the respective stacking angles~\cite{Liu14natcomm, Zheng15, Akashi15prap, Yeh16nl} and the same should hold for the coupling of hetero-bilayers~\cite{Yu15prl, Jin15prb1, Wang16natcomm}.
+Indeed, a distinct difference in the exciton recombination of coherently and randomly stacked MoS$_2$/WS$_2$ heterostructures was observed~\cite{Heo15natcomm}.
+Furthermore, a strong influence of the stacking angle on the formation dynamics of interlayer excitons has been reported recently for WSe$_2$/WS$_2$~\cite{Merkl19natmat}.